vingspann/PBA/README.md

 # Pokemon Battling Application!

 ## App Description
-The Pokemon Battling Application (PBA) is designed to be a social application, utilizing Facebook login, to enable two users (or one user and our bot, "Gary Oak") to do battle with a team of Pokemon!
+The Pokemon Battling Application (PBA) is designed to be a social application utilizing Facebook login to enable two users to do a battle with preset (for now) teams of Pokemon!

-Logging in with Facebook allows users to become one of two Players, and get first choice between two teams of Pokemon (Initial implementation)
+Logging in with Facebook allows users to connect to the Chat Window, located on the right side of the webapp, ensuring that any abuse will have users' names attached.
+While this integration is not necessary for battle functionality, it prevents direct communication without some level of accountability on the part of a potentially toxic user.

 ### Initial Implementation
-Users will be able to select a team of three Pokemon on the Battle Page from two options, where the three Pokemon will be set to level 50 and know four battle-proficient moves available to them.
-When Player 2 connects, they will be assigned the other team of three Pokemon.
+Users were be able to select a team of two Pokemon based on the order they connected, and utilize the Chat Window on the right side of the webapp regardless of the state of their Facebook login.
+Buttons required double-clicking to accurately select a move, and no super effective/not very effective/had no effect damage modification occurred in the Battle Log.

+### Current Implementation (5/4/2017)
+Users are able to connect to the webapp and are presented with a carousel modal that displays information about the game and its features, as well as about the webapp itself (creators, technology, backstory).
+When accessing the page, users are given the choice to Spectate or Join the Game until two players are a part of the game logic.
+From there, any number of users (in theory) can connect to watch the battle take place.

+Each player controls a team of four predetermined Pokemon that they can switch between freely (with one current known bug) as their turn instead of attacking.
+No secondary effects of moves (status infliction, critical hits, stat changes, etc) are currently implemented but are definitely in the works for a future release.
+We do have Super Effective!, Not Very Effective..., Had No Effect, and Same Type Attack Boost calculations implemented for more accurate (and fun/strategic!) battle logic.

+The webapp includes links in the navigation bar that connect any users to additional information.
+One links to the PokeAPI for more details about the API we use to obtain the relevant information without storing a BOATLOAD of data on our little Heroku server.
+The other funnels to our GitHub page so that people can see behind the scenes (which clearly led you here!).

 ### Advanced Implementation [Stretch Goal/Post-Course Goal]
 User will be able to select a team of three Pokemon, and as each one is selected the Landing Page the user will be able